textileio/papers/draft.md

 : Used to specify thread-level expectations, like access-control.
 8 bytes max.
 See [@sec:variants] for more about variants.

-Random Number
+Random Component
-: A random number of a user-specified length.
+ : A random set of bytes of a user-specified length.
 16 bytes or more (see [@lst:Identity]).

 ### Variants {#sec:variants}